-Balanus crenatus is relatively tolerant of lower temperatures.
-Balanus crenatus was unaffected during the severe winter of 1962-63, when average temperatures were 5 to 6°C below normal (Crisp, 1964a,b).
-The tolerance of Balanus crenatus collected from the lower intertidal in the winter (and thus acclimated to lower temperatures) to low temperatures was tested in the laboratory.
+Balanus crenatus was unaffected during the severe winter of 1962-63, when average temperatures were 5 to 6°C below normal for the British Isles and much of Europe (Crisp, 1964a).
+Meadows (1969) noted decreased temperatures in Newcastle (England) during the severe winter of 1962-63.
+Balanus crenatus were among the fauna on the settlement panels that were deployed in the area and not affected.
+The temperatures tolerances of Balanus crenatus collected from the lower intertidal in the winter (and thus acclimated to lower temperatures) was tested in the laboratory.
 The median lower lethal temperature tolerance was -1.4°C (Davenport & Davenport, 2005).
 An acute or chronic decrease in temperature, at the pressure benchmark, is therefore unlikely to negatively affect this species.
-Meadows (1969) noted that the severe winter of 1962-63 decreased sea temperatures at Newcastle but did not affect fauna, including Balanus crenatus, on settlement panels that were deployed in the area.

-The characterizing Spirobranchus triqueter are found in both warmer and colder waters experienced in the UK.
-Spirobranchus triqueter occurs from the Arctic, the eastern North Atlantic up to the Mediterranean, Adriatic, Black and Red Sea, the English Channel, the whole North Sea, Skagerrak, Kattegat, the Belts and Öresund up to Bay of Kiel (De Kluijver et al., 2016).
+The characterizing Spirobranchus triqueter is found in both warmer and colder waters experienced in the UK.
+Spirobranchus triqueter occurs from the Arctic, the eastern North Atlantic up to the Mediterranean, Adriatic, Black and Red Sea, the English Channel, the whole North Sea, Skagerrak, Kattegat, the Belts and Öresund up to Bay of Kiel (de Kluijver et al., 2016).
 Thomas (1940) noted that Spirobranchus (as Pomatoceros) triqueter could not form tubes below 7°C, however, this effect is not considered to lead to mortality in adults at the duration of the acute pressure benchmark.
+Intertidal populations of Spirobranchus triqueter were reported to suffer 50% mortality at Mumbles, on the Gower after the extreme winter of 1962-63 (Crisp, 1964b), however, the decrease in temperature exceeds the pressure benchmark.